Women in Hospital

 Women in Hospital (Frauenstation) is a 1977 West German drama film directed by Rolf Thiele and starring Horst Buchholz, Stephen Boyd, and Lillian Müller.

 It was made at the Bavaria Studios in Munich.
-It was the final film of the director Rolf Thiele.
+It was the final film of the director Rolf Thiele, as well as one of Stephen Boyd's final acting roles before his death that same year.